This General Practice is in partnership with Centric Health and wants to ensure the highest

 Under GDPR two articles determine the definition of consent – Article 4(11) and Article 7.

 Consent must be freely given and for a specific purpose specific.
 You must be clearly informed as to what data is being collected, for what purpose and for how long.
 You will have the right to withdraw your consent at any time.
-This withdrawal of consent can be communicated within the app to your doctor or e-mail email@example.com.
+This withdrawal of consent can be communicated within the app to the clinical team or by e-mail to email@example.com.

-Q How does this Centric Health Remote Monitoring system work?
+Q How does this Remote Monitoring system work?

-A You, the patient, will be enrolled by Centric Health with your direct consent.
+A You will be enrolled with your direct consent.
 You will be asked to download an app called Luscii Vitals.
-The use of this App allows Centric Health to get your vital health measurements.
+The use of this App allows us to submit your vital health measurements for clinical review.

-Centric Health will be using technology created by Lucii.
+To facilitate this remote monitoring system, the App will be using technology created by Luscii.